Skip to main content

 • NAV correctness – That the NAV computation methodology was applied correctly (requires verifying the computation, not just the holdings; see NAV Methodology)

-• Share allocation — That shares are correctly distributed among investors (internal ledger)
+• Program accounting – That Alpha Program share records are correctly maintained (internal ledger)

 • Operational controls – That custody governance and withdrawal safeguards are functioning as described